Analysis | The GOP’s 2022 candidate problem — and how much it might matter

 The lesson seems to be that candidates do matter and always will to some extent — just not as much as they once did.
 The prevailing national environment can paper over more race-specific controversies.

-At the same time, beyond Moore we haven’t necessarily seen this tested in a huge way in recent years.
-The congressional GOP has certainly ventured toward the extreme in the Trump era, with large swaths of the party now excusing a literal attack on the U.S. Capitol and baselessly believing the 2020 election was stolen.
+At the same time, beyond Moore, we haven’t necessarily seen this tested in a huge way in recent years.
+The congressional GOP has certainly ventured toward the extreme in the Trump era, with large swaths of the party now excusing a literal attack on the U.S. Capitol and baselessly believing the 2020 presidential election was stolen.
 But we haven’t seen candidates akin to Angle, O’Donnell, Akin, Mourdock and Moore emerging in high-profile races.

 Until, it could well be, now.
-And it’s one of the biggest subplots of the 2022 race.
+And it’s one of the biggest subplots of the 2022 races.
 It’s just not one that we should necessarily expect to play out as it did even just a decade ago.
-But either way, it has large implications for the future of Congress.
+But, either way, it has large implications for the future of Congress.